 - Fill a large bowl with ice to use later as an ice bath.
 Place an empty bowl on top of the ice.
 Set aside.

 - In a heavy bottom sauce pan combine milk, heavy cream, and vanilla.
 Cook over medium heat until mixture is steaming and small bubbles start to form around the edge of the pot.

-- Add egg mixture to the sauce pan, and whisk to combine.
-Continue to cook, stirring contantly, until the ice cream base reaches 180°F on an instant read thermometer.
+- Add egg mixture to the saucepan, and whisk to combine.
+Continue to cook, stirring constantly, until the ice cream base reaches 180°F on an instant read thermometer.

 - Place a fine mesh strainer over the empty bowl on top of the ice bath.
 Stain ice cream base.
 Chill ice cream base until it has stopped steaming.
 Cover and refrigerate overnight.